nivgovind/nivgovind/README.md

 - **Compliance:** HIPAA, IRB, Responsible AI

 ---
-## 🧑‍💻 AI Community Leadership & Open Source
+## 🧑‍💻 Community Leadership & Open Source

 - Led hands-on workshops and mentored new AI practitioners at Unherd, focusing on practical ML and responsible AI.
 - Delivered sessions on AI fundamentals, ethics, and open-source collaboration to build confidence in early-career developers.